-To restore from a ThreatQ backup, perform the following procedure on the target ThreatQ server:
+To restore from a ThreatQ backup, perform the following procedure on the target ThreatQ instance.

 - Complete the first boot process on the new host by navigating to its IP address in a web browser and entering your credentials.
 If this step is not completed, the remaining steps are not successful. - 2.
 SSH to the command line and elevate your user privileges to root or sudo. - 3.
 Verify that you have the necessary utilities in place by running: yum install poli- cycoreutils-python-2.2.5-20.el7.x86_64. - 4.
-Change directory to /var/www/api. - 5.
-Issue the following commands: - php artisan threatg:restore </path/to/backup file> - php artisan threatg:update-events - 6.
-When prompted, provide the root mysql password you configured during first boot.
-(Note: In 2.1.2 and earlier, the script prompts for the 'root' password rather than 'root mysql.') - 7.
+Change directory to /var/www/api.

+- 5. Issue the following commands: - php artisan threatq:restore </path/to/backup_file> - php artisan threatq:update-events - 6.
+When prompted, provide the root mysql password you configured during first boot. - 7.
 If the backup file does not include the intelligence data index required for improved search performance, the system prompts you to either allow an automatic re-index or manually perform it later.